Twisting cochains and higher torsion: Introduction

 The purpose of this paper is to explain some of the basic properties of these constructions and unify them using a simplified version of Ed Brown's construction.
 A longer exposition can be found in \cite{IgComplexTorsion} which, in turn, gives a summary of the contents of \cite{IgBookOne}.

 We summarize the contents of this paper.
 In Section \ref{sec1: A-infinity functors} we review the definition of an $A_\infty$ functor. $A_\infty$ structures were first constructed by Stasheff \cite{Stasheff63:Polyhedron} and $A_\infty$ categories first appeared in \cite{Fukaya93}.
-But here we take $A_\infty$ functors only from ordinary categories to the category of projective complexes over a ring $R$.
+But here we take $A_\infty$ functors only from ordinary categories to the category of $\ZZ$-graded projective modules over a ring $R$.
 The definition in this restricted case is given by a formula (Equation \ref{eq:def of Ainfty functor}) due to Sugawara\cite{Sugawara60}.
 We use an old construction of Eilenberg and MacLane\cite{EM53} to make homology into an $A_\infty$ functor when it is projective (Equation \ref {equation of EM}).

 In Section \ref{sec2: twisting cochains} we define twisting cochains.
-These are special cases of $A_\infty$ functors which appear when there is an underlying functor whose induced maps are all chain isomorphisms.
-The underlying functor gives a coefficient sheaf $F(X,Y)$ over the category $\cX$ and the higher homotopies in the $A_\infty$ functor are cochains on $\cX$ with values in $F$.
-We review Brown's definition of the \emph{twisted tensor product}
+We begin with the classical definition of Brown and we also review Brown's construction of the \emph{twisted tensor product}

 whose homology is equal to the homology of the total space of a fiber bundle $F\to E\to B$.
-Brown defined this to be the usual tensor product with boundary map twisted by $\psi$ (Equation \ref {eq:twisted boundary}).
-We use the twisted tensor product to construct a total complex \ref {def: total complex} which is an actual functor approximating the $A_\infty$ functor.
+Brown defined this to be the usual tensor product with boundary map $\d_\f$ twisted by $\f$ (Equation \ref{Brown's twisted boundary}).
+We give a variation of Brown's definitions which arises from certain $A_\infty$ functors.
+When there is an underlying functor on the category $\cX$ whose induced maps are all isomorphisms we get a coefficient sheaf $F(X,Y)$ over $\cX$ and the higher homotopies in the $A_\infty$ functor are cochains on $\cX$ with values in $F$.
+Our twisting cochain is denoted $\psi$ to distinguish it from the classical one of Brown.
+We use the twisted tensor product to construct a total complex (\ref {def: total complex}) which is an actual functor approximating the $A_\infty$ functor.

 Section \ref{sec3:Volodin} describes Volodin K-theory\cite{V} and its relationship to twisting cochains.
-We construct the Volodin category $\cV^b(R)$ and a generalization which we call the \emph{Whitehead category} \ref{def: Whitehead category}.
+We construct the Volodin category $\cV^b(R)$ and a generalization which we call the \emph{Whitehead category} (\ref{def: Whitehead category}).
 This is a category of acyclic based free chain complexes over a given ring.
 This category carries a universal twisting cochain of a certain kind and this twisting cochain defines a cohomology class on the classifying space of the Whitehead category:

 Higher Franz-Reidemeister torsion is in Section \ref {sec4: higher FR torsion}.
 We show that, under the right conditions, a smooth fiber bundle with compact manifold fiber $M\to E\to B$ gives two canonical twisting cochains, the topologically defined twisting cochain of Ed Brown and a smoothly defined twisting cochain obtained by fiberwise Morse theory.
 The fiberwise mapping cone of the comparison map is fiberwise contractible.
 It gives a mapping of the base $B$ into the Whitehead category provided that we have a basis for the topological twisting cochain.
 (The Morse theoretic twisting cochain has a basis coming from the critical points.)
 Such a basis can be chosen in the special case when $\pi_1B$ acts trivially on the rational homology of $M$.
 This based free twisting cochain is classified by a map